 You also cannot just share it once and think that’s it.
 Create a posting schedule and continue to cycle through all of the great content on your site.
-This takes time to develop, but once you figure out your own plan, that old content continues to get eyes on it time after time.
+It takes time to develop, but once you figure out your plan, that old content continues to get eyes on it time after time.

-A couple of resources you should check out are Pinterest and Facebook.
+A couple of resources you should check out include Pinterest and Facebook.
 Check out this post on How to Create A Viral Pin and also How to Develop a Facebook Strategy.
 Both of these can help ensure your content gets visibility time and time again.

 7. Stealing content

 Let’s face it.
 If you have been blogging for years and years, it is easy to get burned out.
 After all, there are only so many ways to talk about the same topic.

 If you find yourself in this situation, you might be tempted to copy what another blogger has done.
 I’m here to say – don’t.
 Now, you can use their idea as inspiration for your post.
 That is where you can – and should – give them credit (see links above).